 Spray paint booths are designed to keep the environment, your employees and your facilities safe.
-These booths are manufactured and installed to contain all hazardous materials.That means that you, as a finisher of a final product, must comply with all federal, state and local regulations in order to ensure your booth’s operation meets all applicable codes.
-However, these regulations are vast in number and can be quite cumbersome to remain up-to-date and current as they apply to your booth.
-This is why we’ve dedicated a portion of our website to help you keep your operations compliant and safe.
-Learn more about these rules and regulations below.
+Booths are manufactured and installed to contain all hazardous materials.That means it is up to you, as a finisher, to ensure your booth and your operations comply with all applicable federal, state and local regulations.
+However, these regulations are vast in number and can be quite cumbersome to keep up-to-date.
+Below is a guide to help you navigate the different spray booth codes so your operations remain compliant and safe.

 Test Your Spray Booth Code IQ by Spotting the Code Violations